Orthodox Must Reject Unity with the Roman Catholics

 2. The Eastern Orthodox, like the Church of God, number the ten commandments as they originally were and not as the Roman Catholics number them.

-3. The Eastern Orthodox, like the Church of God, believe that God has a plan of salvation that can occur at the time of the final judgment.
+3. Many (though not all) of the Eastern Orthodox, like the Church of God, believe that God has a plan of salvation that can occur at the time of the final judgment.
 Yet, the Roman Church rejects the idea that salvation can be available after the first death.

 4. The Eastern Orthodox, like the Church of God, do not believe that God’s plan will result in most being lost or that it is a plan of terrorism.
 This differs from the Roman Catholic view of eternal torment.